sharetribe/ftw-daily/docs/map-providers.md

 default bounding boxes defined to different place types in [Mapbox specific geocoder](../src/components/LocationAutocompleteInput/GeocoderMapbox.js).

-## Changing to other map providers
+## Changing the map providers

-### How to change from Mapbox to Google Map
+### How to change from Mapbox to Google Maps

 It is possible to use Google Map instead of the default map provider.
 Read more from [Google Map setup guide](./google-maps.md)

 ### How to use other map providers

-Our default map setup uses library called `mapbox-gl-js`.
+The default map setup of FTW uses library called `mapbox-gl-js`.
 It is supported by quite many other map providers too.
-So, as a first step, check if the map provider you are considering is supporting it - if so, the change might be quite easy.
-However, if you change the map tile provider you should also change geocoding API too (i.e. the API endpoint for `LocationAutocompleteInput` component).
+Thus, if you wish to use a map provider other than Google Maps or Mapbox, first check if the map provider you are considering is supporting this library.
+If they are, the change might be quite easy.
+Note: if you change the map tile provider you should also change geocoding API too (i.e. the API endpoint for `LocationAutocompleteInput` component).